gtesei/SelfDrivingCars/P5-CarND-Vehicle-Detection/writeup.md

 I discarded RGB color space for its undesirable properties under changing light conditions.
 I ended up using YUV color space and HOG parameters of orientations=11, pixels_per_cell=(16, 16) and cells_per_block=2.

+The code is in the IPython notebook Classifier_EDA.ipynb.

 ### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained and validated several models by using 4-fold cross validation as resample procedure.